epam/edp-install/docs/user-guide/add-autotest.md

 # Add Autotest

-EDP Portal allows you to clone an existing repository with the autotest to your Version Control System (VCS), or using an external repository and adding an autotest for further running in stages or using them as quality gates for applications.
+KubeRocketCI portal allows you to clone an existing repository with the autotest to your Version Control System (VCS), or using an external repository and adding an autotest for further running in stages or using them as quality gates for applications.
 When an autotest is cloned, the system automatically generates a corresponding repository within the integrated VCS.
 You can create an autotest [in YAML](#YAML) or [via the two-step menu](#menu) in the dialog.

 !!! info
     Please refer to the [Add Application](add-application.md) section for the details on how to add an application codebase type.
     For the details on how to use autotests as quality gates, please refer to the [Stages Menu](add-cd-pipeline.md#the-stages-menu) section of the [Add Environment](add-cd-pipeline.md) documentation.

-To add an autotest, navigate to the **Components** section on the navigation bar and click **+ Create**:
+To add an autotest, navigate to the **Components** section on the navigation bar and click **+ Create component**:

   !![Create new autotest](../assets/user-guide/create_new_codebase.png "Create new autotest")